upshift-dev/code-captains/DOCUMENTATION.md

     -   `captains`: A list of GitHub usernames/team names that are responsible for the files covered by this policy.
         Team names should follow the format `@<org>/<team_slug>`.
         If you plan to use team names, see the Usage&rarr;Inputs section below to configure a token for the action.

+> [!IMPORTANT]
+> Code captains uses glob expressions for patterns and evaluates them with [minimatch](https://github.com/isaacs/minimatch).
+> These sometimes differ from the CODEOWNERS/gitignore-style patterns.
+For example, the CODEOWNERS `directory/` pattern would be represented as `directory/**` in code captains.

 ### Installation